12 Competencies Every Manager Should Master

 Effective delegation is the result of forethought and strategy.

-Successful delegation is knowing the people you work with and is an innate understanding of what others can do – if given the chance.
+Successful delegation involves knowing the people you work with and having an innate understanding of what others can do if given the chance.

 Learning to trust and develop others to perform tasks takes skill and practice.